Blogs, Loan Management

 Low Rates & Charges

-The rates of interest and related charges have been significantly reduced under the government-backed credit facility schemes for SME loans.
+The rates of interest and related charges have been reduced significantly under the government-backed credit facility schemes for SME loans.
 For which a wide range of factors such as borrower credentials, business plans, and financial statements of a company are considered, and when approved, only nominal one-time costs are levied.

-Business Development and growth
+Business Development and Growth

 Collateral-Free

-Generally, traditional financing organizations require collaterals against the amount of loans availed by businesses.
+Generally, traditional financing organizations require collateral against the amount of loans availed by businesses.
 Since, likely, micro and small businesses may not have enough assets or equipment to pledge them against loans, thus SME loans offered by lenders do not have the requirement of collaterals, which makes it a convenient option for businesses to receive funding.

-5. How to Apply for SME Loans?
+How to Apply for SME Loans?

 • Find lending institutions offering credit facilities as per your business requirements and seek a list of requisite documents for the application process;